Pages

 - Staten Island Ferry - Free.

 With the above being said, surface transit in NYC is often unpredictable.
 Therefore, the use of a rental car is unadvisable in the city, especially when parking often starts at $20 for the first 30 minutes in private lots.
-Affordable, on-street parking is often impossible to find on weekdays, and never in tourist districts.
+Affordable, on-street parking is often impossible to find on weekdays, and never available in tourist districts.
 Depending on the distance one might need to travel from the cruise terminal, it may be wise to take a shore excursion offered by the cruise line, as the cruiser has the guarantee that it will wait for cruisers on shore excursions that it sells.

 On days when a ship is coming into a NYC port, or leaving it, one will usually get a good view of the New York City skyline, The Statue of Liberty, Ellis Island, and The Verrazano Narrows Bridge.
 Be sure to have your camera ready to capture these views.